Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 $user->givePermissionTo('edit articles');

-With this, we have simple permission reuse: you can assign a permission to several users and check it uniformly.
+With this, we have simple reuse of permissions: you can assign a permission to several users and verify it uniformly.

 Assign a role to a user.